Home Investment Who Owns Anthropic? Public Company Stakes and Investor Map in 2026

 Microsoft (MSFT, NASDAQ)

-Outside the four public-company anchors, Anthropic’s cap table reads as a who-is-who of sovereign wealth, growth equity, and crossover funds.
+Outside the four public-company anchors, Anthropic’s cap table reads as a comprehensive list of sovereign wealth, growth equity, and crossover funds.
 The Series G announcement on 2026-02-12 named GIC and Coatue as leads, with co-leads D. E. Shaw Ventures, Dragoneer, Founders Fund, ICONIQ, and MGX (Anthropic press release, as of 2026-02-12).
 Significant investors disclosed in the same release included Accel, Addition, Alpha Wave Global, Altimeter, AMP PBC, Appaloosa LP, Baillie Gifford, Bessemer Venture Partners, BlackRock affiliates, Blackstone, D1 Capital, Fidelity, General Catalyst, Greenoaks, Goldman Sachs Alternatives, Insight Partners, Jane Street, JPMorganChase (Security and Resiliency Initiative and Growth Equity Partners), Lightspeed, Menlo Ventures, Morgan Stanley Investment Management, NX1 Capital, Qatar Investment Authority, Sands Capital, Sequoia, Temasek, TowerBrook, TPG, Whale Rock Capital, and XN.

 Data: Fortune, Microsoft Blog, Bloomberg, Data Center Dynamics; commitments include both funded and milestone-tied amounts; figures rounded.